- Home

 - rhinectomy – removes part or all of the nose.

-If your nose, or a part of it, is removed, you may get an artificial nose (prosthesis) or the nose may be reconstructed using tissue from other parts of your body.
+If your nose, or a part of it, is removed, you may need to have an artificial nose (prosthesis) or the nose may be reconstructed using tissue from other parts of your body.
 The process for completing the prosthetic or reconstructed nose may take several months.
-Your surgeon will give you more information about the different steps and the overall timing.
+Your surgeon will give you more information about the process and how long this is likely to take.
+A prosthetic eye may also be an option.

 Podcast: Making Treatment Decisions